 A range of issues has the potential to influence house prices for houses for sale in Sale positively.
 This is why you should take the news of rising house prices in Sale with a pinch of salt – until you’ve done your research.
 For instance, you might find that your home lies within the catchment area of a top school.
 If it does, tailoring your marketing strategy to buyers with children could deliver a premium for your home.
 Other issues that could add value to your home are new transport links and recreational facilities.
 And many house buyers will consider paying a premium for a home in an area of Sale with lower-than-average crime rates.
 There may be local developments and regeneration schemes with the potential to add value to Sale homes in the future, such as a scheme to breathe new life into the Sale Waterside area.

 About the town of Sale

-Just five miles from Manchester, Sale is just a short car ride from the bright lights and world-class attractions of the big city.
+Just five miles from Manchester, Sale is just a short car ride from the big city’s bright lights and world-class attractions.
 But there’s also plenty to see in the town itself.
-Make sure you visit the oldest cottage in the area is Eyebrow Cottage, which was built back in 1670 as a farmhouse.
+Ensuring you visit the oldest cottage in the area is Eyebrow Cottage, which was built back in 1670 as a farmhouse.
 If you’re keen to see more stunning architecture during your time in Sale, make sure you take a close look at The Church of St Martin and the Church of St John.
 Or if retail therapy is more your idea of fun, head to the Square Shopping Centre, where you will find most of the UK’s leading retail brands.
 If you enjoy action-packed adventures and more energetic pursuits, Sale Water Park is the place to be.
-This man-made lake is home to a wide range of watersports, including water skiing, windsurfing, kayaking and dinghy sailing.
+This human-made lake is home to a wide range of watersports, including water skiing, windsurfing, kayaking and dinghy sailing.

 Image By David Dixon, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=14474637